cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_12.md

 The keys to my game:

 1. Get to the temple and raid it ASAP.
-This is worth 5 glory and I can hire Society advisors there.
+This is worth 5 glory and there is a chance that I can hire Society advisors there.

 1. Investigate the charts (and hope nobody raids your province first).